 - The cell continues to elongate.
-Daughter nuclei appear and the nuclear envelope begins to form around the chromosomes.
-In terms of process, this is like the reverse of what occurred in prophase.
-By the end of this stage, the chromatin uncoils and the mitotic spindle disappears.
+Daughter nuclei appear, and the nuclear envelope begins to form around the chromosomes.
+In terms of process, this is like the reverse of what occurred in the prophase.
+By the end of this stage, the chromatin uncoils, and the mitotic spindle disappears.

 Mitosis, the division of one nucleus into two genetically identical daughter nuclei, is finished.
 Cytokinesis, the division of the cytoplasm simultaneously occurs with telophase and differs between animal and plant cells.

-In animal cells, cytokinesis occurs by cleavage and it appears as a cleavage furrow, a shallow groove on the cell’s surface.
-This site has a ring of microfilaments that ultimately contract and pinches the cell into two.
+In animal cells, cytokinesis occurs by cleavage, and it appears as a cleavage furrow, a shallow groove on the cell’s surface.
+This site has a microfilament ring that ultimately contracts and pinches the cell into two.